SwissCovid/swisscovid-additionalinfo-backend/README.md

 With presence tracing people that are at the same venue at the same time are detected.
 For this the [swisscovid-cn-backend](https://github.com/SwissCovid/swisscovid-cn-backend), [CrowdNotifier iOS SDK](https://github.com/CrowdNotifier/crowdnotifier-sdk-ios) and [CrowdNotifier Android SDK](https://github.com/CrowdNotifier/crowdnotifier-sdk-android) are used that provide a secure, decentralized, privacy-preserving presence tracing system.
 This feature is called SwissCovid Check-in.

-## Further Documentation
+## Description

-The full set of documents for CrowdNotifier is at https://github.com/CrowdNotifier/documents.
-Please refer to the technical documents and whitepapers for a description of the implementation.
+The [Swisscovid Additional Info Backend](https://github.com/SwissCovid/swisscovid-additionalinfo-backend) is used by the apps to fetch and refresh the statistical data displayed under the "Stats" tab.

 ## Repositories